 Metadata Filtering

-Besides semantic search features, knowledge bases enable users to filter the result set by the defined metadata.relevance
+Besides semantic search features, knowledge bases enable users to filter the result set by the defined metadata.relevance column values are not calculated.

 Users can do both, filter by metadata and search by content.